KOI8-R Encoder/Decoder

 Russian Cyrillic KOI8-R byte encoding to hex and back

 KOI8-R is the classic single-byte encoding for Russian Cyrillic, standardised in RFC 1489 and ubiquitous in pre-Unicode Russian email, news, and Unix systems.
-This tool converts Cyrillic text to KOI8-R hex bytes and decodes KOI8-R bytes back to text.
+This tool converts Cyrillic text to KOI8-R hex bytes and decodes KOI8-R bytes back to text, running entirely in your browser.

 How it works